nechry/ha-battery-inventory/README.md

 ```
 <!-- MARKDOWN-AUTO-DOCS:END -->

-You will also need to create a Numeric helper to set the `low_battery_alert_threshold` value as show:
+You will also need to create a Numeric helper to set the `low_battery_report_threshold` value as show:

 ![Numeric low_battery_report_threshold Helper][low_battery-helper]